playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 > Then why isn't our `alert` being triggered?

-Well, when you think about how a component in one of these frameworks work, you might visualize them akin to this:
+Well, when you think about how a component in one of these frameworks works, you might visualize them akin to this:

 ![A component declaration is at the bottom.
 Two component instances stem from that declaration and then bind to the DOM and Framework root](./event_mount_explainer.png)